gulzarhossain/SocialX/README.md

 # SocialX

-Glide liabrary used for image loading
+* Glide liabrary used for image loading

-Shared Preferences for Sing up and Login With User Id and Password Firbase For Google and facebook login
+* Shared Preferences for Sing up and Login With User Id and Password

+* Firbase For Google and facebook login

+* For API Request Retrofit